Professional shogi player

 A professional shogi player (将棋棋士 shōgi kishi or プロ棋士 puro kishi "professional player") is a shogi player who is usually a member of a professional guild of shogi players.

 There are two categories of professional players: regular professional and women's professional.
 All regular professional shogi players are members of the Japan Shogi Association (JSA).
-However, only regular professional players, who are all male, are considered to be full-fledged members.
+However, only regular professional players, who are as of yet all male, are considered to be full-fledged members.
 Women's professional players belong to groups distinct from regular professional players.
 In Japanese, the term 棋士 kishi only refers to regular professional players to the exclusion of women's professionals, who are termed 女流棋士 joryū kishi.

 History

-During the Edo period (1603-1868), shogi followed an iemoto system centered around three families (schools): the Ōhashi (main), the Ōhashi (branch) and the Itō.
+During the Edo period (1603–1868), shogi followed an iemoto system centered around three families (schools): the Ōhashi (main), the Ōhashi (branch) and the Itō.
 Titles such as Meijin were hereditary and could only be held by members of these three families.
 These three schools were supported by the Tokugawa shogunate and thus controlled the professional shogi world up until 1868 when the Meiji Restoration took place.
 By the time Sōin Itō, the eighth and last head of the Itō school and the 11th Hereditary Meijin, died in 1893, the influence of the families had decreased to such an extent that they had no real power at all.

-The earliest form of the JSA was founded on September 8, 1924 as the Tokyo Shogi Federation (東京将棋連盟, tōkyō shōgi renmei) later renamed as the Japan Shogi Association (日本将棋連盟, nihon shōgi renmei).
+The earliest form of the JSA was founded on September 8, 1924, as the Tokyo Shogi Federation (東京将棋連盟, tōkyō shōgi renmei) later renamed as the Japan Shogi Association (日本将棋連盟, nihon shōgi renmei).

 Ranking

 All shogi players are ranked by a dan system.
 In the current system, apprentice players become professional when they achieve the rank of 4-dan.
 Apprentice players aspiring to become professionals are ranked from 6-kyū to 3-dan.
 Amateur and professional dan ranks are not equivalent with amateur 3- to 5-dan being roughly equivalent to apprentice professional 6-kyū and amateur 2- to 4-dan being roughly equivalent to women's professional 2-kyū.

-Unlike western chess, shogi players do not have official Elo ratings although unofficial Elo scores may be calculated by shogi fans.
-Unlike Elo scores which may increase or decrease, players who achieve a certain dan are never demoted to a lower dan.
+Unlike western chess, shogi players do not have official Elo ratings; however, unofficial Elo scores may be calculated by shogi fans.
+Unlike Elo scores (which may increase or decrease), players who achieve a certain dan are never demoted to a lower dan.
 Thus, the dan system may be thought as a performance milestone indicator or somewhat like the peak Elo rating that is used in western chess.

 Apart from the dan system, players are also ranked according to their results in the Meijin ranking tournament.
 Their performance in the ranking tournament may also affect their ranking in the dan system.
 Unlike the dan system, a player may be demoted to a lower Meijin ranking tournament class (as well as promoted).